Vivino: This app is designed to turn anyone into a wine expert

 In 2016, just under 4% of U.S. wine sales ($2.3 billion) were shipped directly from producers to consumers, according to a report by ShipCompliant and Wines Vines Analytics.
 The rest was sold in "offline" establishments including grocery stores and restaurants.

-Zachariassen believes wine retail can be disrupted in the same way that Amazon (AMZN, Tech30) changed how consumers buy books.
+Zachariassen believes wine retail can be disrupted in the same way that Amazon (AMZN) changed how consumers buy books.

 "Suddenly it's better to buy it at home than in the store, and that shift is going to happen in wine too," he said.
 "This data has never been available before; now it is, so that's going to change."